AathreyaG/reactai-starter/analysis.md

 - The CSV file format is consistent and validated before upload.
 - The application will initially support only the features listed in the problem statement.
-- User authentication and authorization are not part of the MVP.
 - The application will be deployed on AWS.

 ### Areas of Uncertainty

-- **CSV File Size Limits**: The problem statement mentions varying file sizes but does not specify limits.
 - **User Roles and Permissions**: It's unclear if different user roles will have different permissions.
 - **Publishing Mechanism**: The exact process for publishing to GSA marketplaces is not detailed.
 - **Error Handling**: Details on how to handle errors during upload, search, edit, and publish processes are not provided.